 .NET Core and open source

-This topic provides a brief overview of what .NET Core is and shows how you can find more information.
-To find the complete list of topics for .NET Core, visit the .NET Core Guide.
+This article provides a brief overview of what .NET Core is and shows how you can find more information.
+To find the complete list of documentation for .NET Core, visit the .NET Core guide.

 What is .NET Core?

 .NET Core is a general purpose, modular, cross-platform, and open-source implementation of the .NET Standard.
 It contains many of the same APIs as the .NET Framework (but .NET Core is a smaller set) and includes runtime, framework, compiler, and tools components that support a variety of operating systems and chip targets.
 The .NET Core implementation was primarily driven by the ASP.NET Core workloads but also by the need and desire to have a more modern implementation.
 It can be used in device, cloud, and embedded/IoT scenarios.

 To get started with .NET Core, visit the .NET tutorial Hello World in 10 minutes.

 The main characteristics of .NET Core are:

 Cross-platform: .NET Core provides key functionality to implement the app features you need and reuse this code regardless of your platform target.
 It currently supports three main operating systems (OS): Windows, Linux, and macOS.
 You can write apps and libraries that run unmodified across supported operating systems.
 To see the list of supported operating systems, visit .NET Core roadmap.

 Open source: .NET Core is one of the many projects under the stewardship of the .NET Foundation and is available on GitHub.
 Having .NET Core as an open source project promotes a more transparent development process and promotes an active and engaged community.